Design & Error Codes

 2. Response Format

 All Multichain API responses are returned as objects.
-For successful responses (HTTP 2xx), the response body contains the actual response object in domain form.
+For successful responses (HTTP status code 2XX), the actual response object is returned inside the response body as a domain response.

 Key | Value Description |